AashishGpta/TIPSY/README.md

 - Activate the new environment: `conda activate tipsyenv`
 - Install all the required modules: `pip install -r requirements.txt`

-Then try to run the tutorial notebooks using Jupyter and have fun.
+After setting up, try running the tutorial notebooks using Jupyter.
+Some additional modules may need to be installed along the way, but those should not be complicated.

 ## Some known issues:
 - TIPSY assumes that the protostar (center of gravity) is in the spatial center of the cube.
 This can be handled by centering the cube before loading it in TIPSY.